Humanoid

 enabled: bool

-True if this state is to be enabled, false if it is to be disabled.
+true if state is to be enabled, false if state is to be disabled.

 Returns